curran/model/README.md

 });
 ```

-As this was the only usage pattern I encountered when using Backbone for developing visualizations, I decided to introduce a new library that only contains the essential features needed from Backbone Models, and the `when` function (which appears in the world of Functional Reactive Programming).
-In summary, `model.js` provides:
+As this was the only usage pattern I encountered when using Backbone for developing visualizations, I decided to introduce a new library that only contains the essential features needed from Backbone Models (in order to remove the Backbone dependency), and the `when` function (which appears in the world of Functional Reactive Programming).

- * Models similar to Backbone Models in that you can call `set(propertyName, value)`
- * A `when` function, which allows declaration of data dependencies in a functional reactive style.

 Inspired by